$404,246Average Value$208Average Price per Sq Ft5Homes For Sale

 Students can start at John W. Wayland Elementary School, which receives a B from Niche and is located within the Bridgewater community.
 Wilbur S. Pence Middle School is less than 3 miles north in Dayton and scores a B-minus.
 Turner Ashby High School receives an A-minus from Niche and is also located within Bridgewater, just across Route 42 from the elementary school.
 Turner Ashby High has received recognition from U.S. News & World Report on its “Best High Schools” list.
 All three schools are part of Rockingham County Public Schools.
 The private Bridgewater College sits in the southern part of the town area and enrolls around 1,500 students.

-The surround area is beautiful at John W. Wayland Elementary School in BridgeWater.
+Beautiful surroundings can be enjoyed at John W. Wayland Elementary School in Bridgewater.

 1/2